Here you can download Tatiana’s photos, press materials, and rider.

 Bio

 In 2022, Tatiana became Gérome Barry’s leading lady in his first feature film Swing Rendez-Vous, loosely based on her New York lifestyle as a jazz singer.
 In the past few years, Tatiana released five albums, starred as guest singer in various projects, wrote the libretto of a “prohibition opera” Eden Park by composer Gérard Massini, and started an online arts and culture publication – Shrine Magazine.
 Completely dedicated to an interdisciplinary approach to artistic creation, she is at the same time lyricist, arranger, producer, and artistic director on most of her projects.
-Also a collage artist, she conceived and created the artwork for her latest album Djangology.
+Also a collage artist, she conceived and created the artwork for her latest album Djangology, released on GroundUp Music in June 2024.

 She is currently working on publishing a Django songbook with her original lyrics, writing the libretto for a second opera – an adaptation of a novel by Boris Vian – and touring worldwide.
-Her next album A Whole New World, a collection of Disney songs in French, will be released in April 2025 on Burton Avenue with a Virgin International distribution.
+Her latest album A Whole New World, a collection of Disney songs in French, was released in April 2025 on Burton Avenue with a Virgin International distribution.
+Her next album “Django’s Tiger” is set to be released on November 21st, 2025 via Ïnouie Distribution.

 “I grew up in the jazz manouche circles, which are dominated by swarms of guitarists – it’s not always easy to fit in as a singer!
 The microcosm fascinated me and I too wanted to participate in the Django repertoire… I saw only one option: I had to write my own lyrics, tell my own stories, reinvent his music in my own image.”
 Through lyrics in English, French, Romanian, and Rromanes (the Gypsy language), Tatiana narrates – with humour and poetry – her journey from the dark alleys of the Latin Quarter to the chic New York society salons and shares her unique heritage with the audience.